 As Americans, we have been taught to believe in the historical myth of The Alamo, rather than the reality.
-Few of us are aware that the rebels who died defending The Alamo weren’t the legendary folk heroes we’ve been led to believe.
-They were defending the Alamo from the Mexican army, not for any noble cause – but to KEEP SLAVERY ALIVE IN TEXAS.
+Few Americans are aware that the rebels who died defending The Alamo to KEEP SLAVERY ALIVE IN TEXAS!
+They weren’t the legendary folk heroes we’ve been led to believe.
+They were defending the Alamo from the Mexican army, not for any noble cause, but defending slavery.

 That is the reality.

-When Mexico outlawed slavery in 1829, it caused a panic among the Texas slaveholders – made up primarily of settlers from the slave-owning South – so they sent Stephen Austin, the “Father of Texas” to Mexico City to complain to the authorities.
+When Mexico outlawed slavery in 1829, it caused a panic among the Texas slaveholders – made up primarily of white settlers from the slave-owning South.
+So they sent Stephen Austin, the “Father of Texas” to Mexico City to complain to the authorities.
 Austin was able to negotiate a temporary exemption for the department that would allow the vile institution of slavery to continue for the time being.

-The Mexican military forces sent in to put down the rebellion in December 1835 had explicit orders to free any slaves that they encountered, and so they did.
+The Mexican Army sent in to put down the rebellion in December 1835 had explicit orders to free any slaves that they encountered, and so they did.
 The only person spared in recapturing the Alamo was Joe, the personal slave of General William Travis.

 Confederates like Jim Bowie, William Travis and Davey Crocket certainly aren’t the fucking heroes they’re cracked up to be in American history books.
 They died fighting to keep slavery ALIVE.

-Those jackwads should be remembered as the traitors and slavers they were.
+Those insurrectionists should be remembered as the traitors and the slavers they were.
 We should be celebrating their demise instead of glorifying them as some sort of folk heroes!
+What kind of bullshit country is this?

 The slave population doubled in Texas between 1836 and 1840.
 It doubled again by 1845, and it had doubled again by 1850, following annexation by the United States.
 Texas later entered The Civil War on the side of the Confederacy.
 At the time there were 182,566 slaves in Texas; nearly one-third of the state’s population.

 But of course, the unwashed masses aren’t entitled to know the real history of our country, so we must forever remain ignorant of the atrocities committed on our behalf.
 Instead, we get the fantasy; an alternate, fact-free history.
-Instead of education, Americans get indoctrination.
+Hollywood instead of education.

-The “heroes” who defended The Alamo no doubt thought they were doing their patriotic duty, just like the traitors in Trump’s death cult.
+The “heroes” who defended The Alamo no doubt thought they were doing their ‘patriotic’ duty, just like the current batch of traitors in Trump’s death cult.

 Remember the Alamo, indeed.